mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 </div>

 Hopefully you're not hard-coding pixels values which for one, may not be a responsive solution, but instead are looking towards more modern solutions such as with css `grid`.
-A quick four steps will get us to the contentric squares .
+A quick four steps will get us to the contentric squares solution.

 <style>
 #concentric-squares.base{